hfg-gmuend/openmoji/CONTRIBUTING.md

 ### 1. Meta Infos
 Before you start working on a source .svg file you should find and name .svg file with the corresponding hexcode.
-Either the emoji is already defined in Unicode or you have to propose a hexcode which is in the private use area.
+Either the emoji is already defined in Unicode or you have to propose a hexcode which is in the private use area (see below in Hexcodes extras-openmoji).

 Add your meta infos at the very end of one of the files below:
 * `data/enhancements-emoji-unicode-data.csv` if your emoji is already part of an Emoji Unicode standard e.g. [Emoji v12](https://unicode.org/Public/emoji/12.0/emoji-test.txt).